Crocodylle/pgats-02-api/ENVIRONMENT-SETUP.md

 4. **Use environment-specific values** - Different secrets for dev/test/prod
 5. **Limit CORS origins** - Only allow necessary domains

+### 🔐 For CI/CD and Production

+This project supports both **quick local development** (with defaults) and **secure production deployment** (with secrets).

+**Local Development:**
+- Default values work out of the box
+- No setup required for learning
+- Perfect for educational purposes

+**CI/CD Pipelines:**
+- Use GitHub Secrets for sensitive values
+- Environment-specific configuration
+- Industry best practices

+📖 **Complete guide:** See [GITHUB-SECRETS-SETUP.md](./GITHUB-SECRETS-SETUP.md) for detailed instructions on:
+- Setting up GitHub Secrets
+- Generating secure keys
+- Environment-specific deployments
+- Security best practices

 ## Troubleshooting

 ### Common Issues